 X Data is just the opposite of the operation data.
 These data are more emotional and though-oriented data.

-Both the types of data work separately to give your different kind of information.
+Both types of data work separately to give your different kinds of information.
 However, if you can merge the data into one, you will be able to see complete data with pictorial representation.

 5. Organizing Collected Data